webolton/digital-sel-documentation/documentation/naming-conventions/overview.md

 Project directory structure is delimited by hyphens.
 The directory structure does not include the word "project" in directory structure or filenames.

+Examples:

 - The API directory is called the `digital-sel-api`
 - The Client directory is called the `digital-sel-client`

 ### Conventions in Code

+Conventions of a given language should be given precident.